cloudmesh-ansible/example-project-nist-fingerprint-matching/README.rst

      ssh hadoop@frontend
      ./analysis.sh

 #.
-Use Hive to query
+Use Drill to query